input-output-hk/iodb/doc/design_spec.md

 - **offset alias log entry** - inserted by Rollback or Compaction Task.
 It replaces Update Entry with new one.
 For example after compaction the most recent update is replaced by Compacted Entry.

 Unit tests
 -------------------

+Unit tests are organized in following packages:

+XXX

 Issues